Kishan-kr/alpha/frontend/README.md

 ### SHOPPING BAG ###
   - shopping bag page: done inc-dec and remove items from bag for all users `done`
   - shopping bag page: tested inc-dec and remove items from bag for public users only `done`
-  - shopping bag page: test inc-dec and remove items from bag for logged in users `IMP`
+  - shopping bag page: tested inc-dec and remove items from bag for logged in users also
+  - need to see the logic for dynamic delivery fee, currently it is static (75) [IMP]

 - add loader and error element in new arrivals section
 - add use of getBagProduct utility function in search products page, all products page, and new arrivals section

-working on get latest stock inside increase quantitiy function in shopping bag

 ### USER ###
 - add login and signup page frontend as well as backend